America's kids are still behind in reading and math. These schools are defying the trend

 Pandemic-relief money funded the tutoring, along with a system of identifying and targeting support at students in greatest need.
 The district also hired program managers who helped maximize time for tutoring within the school day, Ferebee said.

-Students who received tutoring were more likely to be engaged with school, Ferebee said, both from increased confidence over the subject matter and because they had a relationship with another trusted adult.
+Students who received tutoring were more likely to be engaged with school, Ferebee said, both from increased confidence and because they had a relationship with another trusted adult.

 Students expressed that “I'm more confident in math because I'm being validated by another adult,” Ferebee said.
-"That validation goes a long way, not only with attendance, but a student feeling like they are ready to learn and are capable, and as a result, they show up differently.”
+"That validation goes a long way, not only with attendance, but a student feeling like they are ready to learn and are capable.”

-Federal pandemic relief money has ended, but Ferebee said many of the investments the district made will have lasting impact, including the money spent on teacher training and curriculum development in literacy.
+Even now that federal pandemic relief money has ended, Ferebee said many of the investments the district made will have lasting impact, including the money spent on teacher training and curriculum development in literacy.

-Christina Grant, who served as the District of Columbia's state superintendent of education until 2024, said she's hopeful to see the evidence emerging on what's made a difference in student achievement.
+Christina Grant, the District of Columbia's superintendent of education until 2024, said she's hopeful to see the evidence emerging on what's made a difference in student achievement.

 “We cannot afford to not have hope.
 These are our students.
 They did not cause the pandemic,” Grant said.
 “The growing concern is ensuring that we can ... see ourselves to the other side.”